top of page

 Micro-Compassion = Big Change

 Progress isn’t linear.
 When setbacks arise or self-criticism creeps in, meet yourself with kindness.
-Say something simple and grounding like:
+Say something simple and grounding like: “This is hard, and I’m doing the best I can.”
+These small moments of self-compassion can quiet your inner critic and help you stay the course.

-Key Takeaways
+Key Takeaways for Healing and Growth

-Closure starts with intention.
+• Closure starts with intention.
 Divorce may be legal, but emotional closure is a choice you must make every day.

-Boundaries protect peace.
+• Boundaries protect peace.
 Limit contact with toxic people (including your ex).
 Say no to re-entering unhealthy dynamics.

-Children are watching.
+• Children are watching.
 Even in conflict, model calm, healthy emotional responses.
 Don’t dump or vent to them.

-Healing is movement.
+• Healing is movement.
 If you're feeling overwhelmed, take one small step.
 Movement creates momentum.

-This is your new chapter.
+• This is your new chapter.
 You get to write it—with self-respect, agency, and a vision for something better.

 Work With Suzanne

 If you're navigating the emotional chaos of divorce and ready to step into a more grounded and empowered version of yourself, Suzanne can help.
+Based in Canada – working internationally

-Book your Free Confidentail Consultation: https://www.thecleandivorce.com/service-page/free-consultation
+Book your Free Confidential Consultation: https://www.thecleandivorce.com/service-page/free-consultation

-Amicable Separation and divorce mediation
+Amicable Separation and Divorce Mediation

 Comments